pirica/wordtohtml/README.md

  17. It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats).
 These in the main are not commonly available on the web.
 However most of the characters or equivalents are available in the Unicode character set so these are used instead.
 Available when using php 7.2 and above.
 Please note that not all browsers can display the full Unicode character set.

  18. Will now recognise nearly all Word Mathematical Equations, both standalone and inline with text.
 It does this using the online version of Mathjax (so internet acces is required for this).
 Note that Mathjax does not support the Surface Integral and Volume Integral symbols, so multiple Line Integral Symbols are used instead.
-Also The Double Square Bracket is not supported, so any occurences of this are replaced by the Double Pipe.
+Also the Double Square Bracket is not supported, so any occurences of this are replaced by the Double Pipe.

  19. It will now also display headers and footers.
 The default is to show them - when there is more than one set of headers and footers in the document it shows:-
 	a) Second page onwards when the first page is different.